Sam Miller Mar 22, 2017

-Ohio University’s Voinovich School of Leadership and Public Affairs created and disseminated the Ohio Shale Development Community Impact Survey to investigate the impact shale development is having within 17 counties in eastern Ohio.
-This research has assessed ongoing shale development activities and their influence on population, housing, public safety, infrastructure, environment, local employment, area business activity, and economic development.
+In 2013-2014, Ohio University’s Voinovich School of Leadership and Public Affairs created and disseminated the Ohio Shale Development Community Impact Survey to investigate the impact shale development is having within 17 counties in eastern Ohio.
+The research assessed ongoing shale development activities and their influence on population, housing, public safety, infrastructure, environment, local employment, area business activity, and economic development.

 As shale activity expands, the Voinovich School anticipates continuing to research the ongoing impact of shale development in Ohio.
 The Voinovich School is seeking to build collaborative relationships to assist in this longitudinal undertaking.
-Interested foundations, organizations, and agencies should contact Robin Stewart, senior project manager, at firstname.lastname@example.org for more information.
+Interested foundations, organizations, and agencies should contact Scott Miller, Director, CE3, at firstname.lastname@example.org, for more information.

 Access the full report here (pdf).

-Webinars: Informational webinars were held on Monday, February 24.
-The webinar has been posted on CE3's YouTube channel at: http://youtu.be/a0Isp_UZCTY.
+Webinars: Informational webinars were held on February 24, 2014.
+The webinar is posted on CE3's YouTube channel at: http://youtu.be/a0Isp_UZCTY.
 (Note: Please hit the "Start from the Beginning" button on the video if the video does not begin at 0:00; enlarging the viewing screen should improve the image.)

 Click here to view the slides from Monday's webinar (pdf).